Sjeiti/ronvalstarnl/src/data/markdown/post_randomness-in-generative-code.md

 <!--
   slug: randomness-in-generative-code
-  date: 9999-04-30
+  date: 2022-07-22
-  modified: 9999-04-30
+  modified: 2022-07-22
   type: post
   header: manas-taneja-Mse8VazeO-c-unsplash.jpg
   headerColofon: photo by [Manas Tajena](https://unsplash.com/@manastaneja)
   headerClassName: no-blur darken
   category: code
-  tag: code
+  tag: code random
 -->

 # Randomness in generative code

 Recently I wrote an [experiment](/search/experiment) with a single background on a single element using [radial gradients](/experiment/radialgradients).
-This resulted in a seedable image set in motion by simplex noise.
+This resulted in a seedable image set in motion by Simplex noise.

 This made me think of a merge request I made a while back that puzzled my co-worker because it had a [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) in it.
 My work isn't usually this exciting but I was adding a skeleton loader to a table component.
 This had to be random, but seedable, hence the LCG.